 (b) Document an agreement with each transportation source.

 (8) Upon request, a licensee shall provide a copy of the facility's emergency and disaster plan to the local emergency management organization for the purpose of coordinating local emergency planning.
-The licensee shall provide the emergency and disaster plan in a format, such as the Assisted Living Emergency Preparedness Packet, that is mutually agreeable to the local emergency management organization.
+The licensee shall provide the emergency and disaster plan in a format, []that is mutually agreeable to the local emergency management organization.

 (9) The licensee shall identify an emergency and disaster planning liaison for the facility and shall provide the liaison's contact information to the local emergency management organization.